-Substances of very high concern (SVHC) REAACH article 57) are considered chemicals according to the following criteria:
+Substances of very high concern (SVHC) REACH article 57) are considered chemicals according to the following criteria:

-- 1A and 1B category substances that are carcinogens, mutagens and substances with reproductive toxicity - persistent, bioaccumulating and toxic or very persistent and very bioaccumalating substances that fulfil the criteria of the REACH regulation annex XIII substances that can be very toxic to the environment or to the human health and that can cause similar toxicity as compared to the substances listed above (e.g. endocrine disrupters) based on the scientific experimental data and on the isolated incidence.
+- 1A and 1B category substances that are carcinogens, mutagens and substances with reproductive toxicity - persistent, bioaccumulating and toxic or very persistent and very bioaccumulating substances that fulfil the criteria of the REACH regulation annex XIII - substances that can be very toxic to the environment or to the human health and that can cause similar toxicity as compared to the substances listed above (e.g. endocrine disrupters) based on the scientific experimental data and on the isolated incidence.

-All hazardous chemicals in the Laboratory are signed and recorded (file: fs2→KT→Kogu grupp→Kemikaalid→KTL kemikaalide andmebaas+CLP_tabel_2019.xls).
+All hazardous chemicals in the Laboratory are signed and recorded (file: $fs2 \rightarrow KT \rightarrow Kogu$ grupp $\rightarrow Kemikaalid \rightarrow KTL$ kemikaalide and mebaas+CLP_tabel_2019.xls).
 Very hazardous substances are kept separately (in a closed cabinet, in the emerging necessity please ask more information from Anne Kahru, Kaja Kasemets or Imbi Kurvet).

-Safety cards of chemicals (Safety data Sheets, SDS) are in a folder and available to everybody (room 113, shelf).
-In case of missing SDS, the information of the safety of the chemical can be found on the web site of the European Chemicals Agency (ECHA): "C&L Inventory".
+Safety cards of chemicals (Safety Data Sheets, SDS) are in a folder and available to everybody (room 113, shelf).
+In case of a missing SDS, the information on the safety of the chemical can be found on the web site of the European Chemicals Agency (ECHA): "C&L Inventory".

-Before starting to work with the hazardous chemical, the SDS and/or the information from the ECHA "C&L Inventory" must be read.
+Before starting to work with a hazardous chemical, the SDS and/or the information from the ECHA "C&L Inventory" must be read.